dantadesuwa/Bad-Apple/README.md

 # Bad Apple!! - PyScript Web

-A browser-based, pure-Python implementation of the classic "Bad Apple!!" text animation.
+A browser-based, pure-Python implementation of the classic "Bad Apple!!" touhou animation.
 This project runs entirely on the client side without needing a backend server, utilizing **PyScript** and **WebAssembly (WASM)** to render and synchronize ASCII frames in real-time.

 ## 🚀 Features